davidwfong/ViolinMelodyCNNs/README.md

-DEEP CNNs FOR VIOLIN MELODY EXTRACTION FROM POLYPHONIC MUSIC SIGNALS  - David Weng Wei Fong
+# DEEP CNNs FOR VIOLIN MELODY EXTRACTION FROM POLYPHONIC MUSIC SIGNALS
+##### David W. Fong

-Final Year Project submitted in partial fulfillment of requirements for the degree BEng in Electrical and Electronic Engineering at Imperial College London
+*Final Year Project submitted in partial fulfillment of requirements for the degree BEng in Electrical and Electronic Engineering at Imperial College London*

-Scripts:
+### Scripts:
 - main.py - scripts run for project
 - chooseRepresentation.py - functions for plotting spectrograms
 - preprocessing.py - functions for preprocessing of data to be input to CNN